 The guardian must have visited with the ward no more than 14 days prior to executing the DNR.
-If it is possible for the guardian to have meaningful communication with the ward, the guardian must consult with the ward about the DNR.
-The guardian must also consult with the ward’s attending physician regarding the specific medical indications warranting the DNR order.
+If it is possible for the guardian to have meaningful communication with the ward, the guardian must consult with the ward about the order.
+The guardian must also consult with the ward’s attending physician regarding the specific medical indications warranting the DNR.

-A sample form for the DNR is provided in Michigan statute, and in order to be valid, a DNR must be in a written form that is “substantially similar” to the sample.
-The DNR must be signed by a “declarant;” ordinarily this is the person to whom the DNR refers, but in the case of a ward, the declarant would be the guardian.
+A sample form for the DNR is provided in Michigan statute, and in order to be valid, it must be in a written form that is “substantially similar” to the sample.
+The order must be signed by a “declarant;” ordinarily this is the person to whom the DNR refers, but in the case of a ward, the declarant would be the guardian.